 This is a skill that will eventually help you learn the best places to spend money, how to distribute your money to the right channels and how to get out of debt faster.

 If you have a family, it’s a great idea to also involve them in the no spend challenge.
-Explain why it’s necessary as well as the importance of the no spend challenge and encourage them to participate.
-I think young kids will find this particular exciting.
+Explain why it’s necessary as well as the importance of the no-spend challenge and encourage them to participate.
+I think young kids will find this particularly exciting.